Presented by Redmond Rotary

 Are packets available before the ride?

 Rider packets will be available starting at 7:30 a.m. on the day of the ride.
-Rider packets will also be available the evening before, Friday, January 26, from 4 p.m. to 6 p.m. at Willows Run Golf Complex.
+Rider packets will also be available the evening before, Friday, January 24, from 3 p.m. to 6 p.m. at Postdoc Brewing Company, 17625 NE 65th St #100, Redmond, WA 98052.
 We encourage all riders to save time and pick up their packets the evening before the ride.

 Are there any single tracks on the course?